VoxelFS/stats220/README.md

 ## Course information
 For more information about this course, please visit this [🔗link](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1243)

+> [!NOTE]
+> This repository was made for Stats 220 in Semester 1 of 2024.
+Thus, the course outline link might not be relevant anymore if you are viewing from the future.

 ## Projects
 This course contains a total of **5 projects**:
 1. Project 1 - _Learning how to use R to create images_